 The battery is placed upside down (with the positive pole facing up) and there are some golden contacts all around.

 One of them is slightly set apart from the battery by a tiny gap.
-Don't stick a metal needle in that gap to apply leverage!
+Do not stick a metal needle in that gap to apply leverage!
 That contact is the negative pole coming from underneath the battery (see side view), you would short-circuit the battery, possibly damaging it.

 In my case the battery was good.
 I just removed it from the socket, cleaned it, cleaned the contacts on the socket and replaced it.
 Isopropyl alcohol and a cotton bud is all you need.